About The difference Is this for you? Services & Pricing Get in touch

 Hi, I'm James Nicholson ACA.

-Do things like filing deadlines, HMRC, and Making Tax Digital for Income Tax (MTD IT) make you just want to run away?
+Do filing deadlines, HMRC correspondence, and Making Tax Digital for Income Tax (MTD IT) make you just want to run away?

 James - The AuDHD Accountant

-Signs like this were what I now know to be hypernumeracy and hyperlexia, which led to a special educational needs (SEND) referral...
+This, and other examples of hypernumeracy and hyperlexia, led to a special educational needs (SEND) referral...
 Nothing came of it, as this was the mid-1990s, and children like me back then were just "bright" or "gifted".
-My strong numbers game continued into school, where I would lap my classmates at times tables and arithmetic tests.
+By school age, I would lap my classmates at times tables and arithmetic tests.
 Spelling too.
-Speaking of lapping, I even won every sports day sprint race each yea... (okay James, enough with the infant school achievement flexes).
+Speaking of lapping, I even won every sports day sprint race each yea... (ok James, enough with the infant school achievement flexes).

-By 18, I was simultaneously working full-time at KPMG, and studying (if every word I read instantly falling out of my mind like a conveyor belt counts as studying) for both my ACA exams and a Durham University Accounting & Finance degree...
+By 18, I was simultaneously working full-time at KPMG, and studying (if every word I read instantly falling out of my mind like a conveyor belt counts as studying) for both my Chartered Accountancy exams and a Durham University Accounting & Finance degree...
 Hello, burnout!
-I came out the other side with a chartered accountancy qualification.
-Realising the right environment in which to use that qualification?
-That took a little longer...
+After years of Big Four training and experience, 15 professional exams, and ICAEW-approved professional development, I'd made it: Chartered.
+The qualification that allows me to not just tell you what's going on, but what we should do about it.

 Let's get started →